Trademark help for advertisers

 - Possible reason: This policy allows ads to run with a trademark in the ad text when the landing page is either primarily dedicated to providing informative details about the goods or services associated with the trademark OR clearly sells or facilitates the sale of the goods or services associated with the trademark.
 If your landing page doesn't specifically do one of those, it will not be approved to run.

-What you can do: In order for your ad text containing the trademark term to be eligible to run, you can edit your ad's destination URL to a page in your site that complies with this policy or edit your ad text to ensure it is compliant with our trademark policy.
+What you can do: In order for your ad text containing the trademark term to be eligible to run, you can edit your ad's landing page URL to a page in your site that complies with this policy or edit your ad text to ensure it is compliant with our trademark policy.

 - Possible reason: If your landing page provides relevant information only through certain non-text formats (like flash, videos, or images), it may be disapproved.
 Since our policy requires this information to be on your landing page, your ad can be disapproved if this information is provided in this format.